.

 John Edwards wrote:

-Centuras were available with a 4 speed gearbox, and a Borg Warner rear end.
 Locally, a Ford limited slip centre can be added to make up for the factory's inadequacies.
-Also, some Centuras can be found with Plymouth hubcaps! a make which has not been marketed here since who knows when.
-I don't know if the factory supplied these or some dealer.
+Some Centuras can be found with hubcaps from Plymouth, a make which has not been marketed here since who knows when.
+I don't know if the factory supplied these.
 The people I have seen with them have no idea.

 Centura (courtesy Warren Powers)